 Twaweza’s interventions and initiatives will have the greatest chance of success if they are subjected to repeated testing, tweaking, adapting.
 An essential component to this is setting up feedback loops.
 These are tailor-made, small-scale measurement exercises with the following characteristics:

-- Data is relatively easy to collect, easy to analyze – with either only internal, or limited external capacity needed
+- Data is relatively easy to collect, easy to analyse – with either only internal, or limited external capacity needed

-- They have very quick turnaround from data collection to application, from findings to learning
+- They have a very quick turnaround from data collection to application, from findings to learning

 We want to make it easy to follow the results chain from Twaweza via partners to changes reflected in media and trace changes backwards, to see links and synergies, or to search by sector, network or goal.
 We are aiming to develop a web interface that will communicate monitoring information and allow the public, external evaluators, and our partners and donors to input and access data, generate reports, thereby facilitating others to combine different sources, create new knowledge and share lessons.